jasper-zanjani/notes/win/pwsh.md

 Set-VMHost -VirtualHardDiskPath 'D:\vms\Virtual Hard Disks' -VirtualMachinePath 'D:\vms\Virtual Machines'
 ```
 ##### Set-VMFirmware
-[Set-VMFirmware -SecureBootTemplate]: #set-vmfirmware '```&#10;PS C:\> Set-VMFirmware -SecureBootTemplate&#10;```&#10;Specifies the name of the secure boot template.
+[Set-VMFirmware -SecureBootTemplate]: #set-vmfirmware '```&#10;[PS] Set-VMFirmware -SecureBootTemplate&#10;```&#10;Specifies the name of the secure boot template.
 If secure boot is enabled, you must have a valid secure boot template for the guest operating system to start.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 208'

 [`SecureBootTemplate`][Set-VMFirmware -SecureBootTemplate]